TXRF Analysis

 TXRF vs XRF

 Fundamentally, X-ray fluorescence (XRF) and TXRF work in the same way.
-The difference arises as the TXRF setup is designed specifically to reduce the amount of scattered and absorbed X-rays, and instead maximizes the amount of fluorescence that occurs.
+The difference arises as the TXRF setup is designed specifically to reduce the amount of scattered and absorbed X-rays, instead maximizing the amount of fluorescence.
 This in turn produces a very high signal-to-noise ratio and allows the technique to have a far higher sensitivity than conventional XRF.
-This means it can detect elements in trace quantities, which is amplified by its ability to focus on extremely small sections of a sample, ultimately providing more in-depth analysis.
+This means it can detect elements in trace quantities, which is amplified by its ability to focus on extremely small sections of the sample, ultimately providing more in-depth analysis.

 Suitable sample matrices